vgteam/long-read-giraffe-experiments/README.md

 ## Missing Features

 Right now, Giraffe is always run with `--parameter-preset lr`.
 It isn't run with different presets for HiFi and R10 reads, and it isn't able to be run with combinations of additional flags under the experiment system.
+Also, Illumina reads (which would probably need a different preset) are not supported, nor is the non-chaining mode that we woulkd want to run with them for a control.